-On our first trip back to Walt Disney World we made a visit to Garden Grill restaurant, which has long been one of our favorite character meals in all of the Walt Disney World Resort.
+On our first trip back to Walt Disney World, we visited Garden Grill restaurant, which has long been one of our favorite character meals anywhere at the Walt Disney World Resort.

 Here’s how it went.